woo200/sockslib/README.md

 ```

 ### Using other authentication methods (Socks5)
-To use more authentication methods like User/Pass auth, you pass an array of authentication methods to the second parameter of `set_proxy`
+To use more authentication methods like User/Pass auth, you pass an array of authentication methods to the third parameter of `set_proxy` (Don't neglect to set the second parameter to the proxy type!)
 ```python
 import sockslib